Red Solo Cup Inventor, Robert Hulseman, Dies At 84

 “That product was never intended for keggers.”

-Their father was an imposing at 6-foot-2 inches tall and said to be “smartly dressed.”
+Their father was an imposing at six-foot-two-inches tall and said to be “smartly dressed.”
 His children bought him blue jeans one Christmas “as a joke.”
 His son added he took them back to the store and exchanged them for khakis.

 #AfterTheShowShow@HuntsmanAbby @PeteHegseth @JaniceDean & @edhenry discuss Red Solo Cuphttps://t.co/9ZoSznlmy1